abalabokhin/NWNForBG/README.md

 - Fixed reputation table for the dedicated campaign
 - Fixed some resources (itm, cre, etc), thanks to shadowlich
 - Made new wizard spells to use lasready installed wizard spells (eg from IWDification if any)
+- Fixed some English texts thanks to Daulmakan.
+- Updated some item icons thanks to Daulmakan.

 0.96 (2/29/24)